bobderrico80/projectbass/README.md

 My goal, called Project Bass at this point, is to build a web app designed to manage all of the aspects of a school music program.
 The web app will track students, ensembles, lessons, attendance, schedules, music libraries, uniforms, and fundraising.

-In the short term, I hope to have Project Bass up and running for myself and a few alpha tester director friends of mine by September of 2014.
-Eventually, I would like to scale my project to a larger group of users, come up with a business plan, and market this project to music teachers.
-Eventually, I would be building Android/iOS apps as well.
+In the short term, I hope to have Project Bass up and running for myself and a few alpha tester director friends of mine by September of 2014.  .

 I am a novice web programmer, who is learning as I go.
 Though I am a music teacher, my true passions lie in web development.
 This project is a way for me to combine my career with my hobby.